 Tests Administered at DaVinci Academy

-Computerized math and reading tests administered in the fall and spring are aligned with the Minnesota State Standards.
-These assessments are used to identify students’ instructional levels and are used to determine academic growth.
+Computer-based reading and math tests administered three times each school year.
+These assessments are used to identify students’ instructional levels and are used to monitor academic growth.

 STEP Literacy Assessment